Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning: Supplementary Material

 \subsection{Study of Computational Cost}

-As one increases the value of $n$ in a $\text{GaME}_n$ defense, the number of possible choices for the defender grows in accordance to the binomial coefficient, ${|D| \choose n}$.
-Thus, here we will provide a brief study on the effect of $n$ on the computational complexity of creating a $\text{GaME}_n$ defense.
+As the value of $n$ increases in a $\text{GaME}_n$ defense, the number of possible choices for the defender grows in accordance to the binomial coefficient, ${|D| \choose n}$, where $D$ is the set of all single model classifiers.
+Due to this, we provide a brief study on the effect of $n$ on the computational complexity of creating a $\text{GaME}_n$ defense.

-The computation time for forming the game-matrix largely depends on the time needed to compute the predictions of each of the defenses for each of the attacks, as seen in Figure~\ref{timebar}.
-We can save a large amount of time by running each set of samples, $s_i$, through each defense $d \in D$ once, receiving output $y_{i,d}$ for each sample, defense pair.
+The computation time for forming the game-matrix largely depends on the time needed to compute the predictions of each of the defenses for each of the attacks, as seen in Figure~\ref{timebar}.b.
+Thus, rather than recomputing defense predictions when evaluating each ensemble, we can instead run each set of samples, $s_i$, through each defense $d \in D$ once, receiving output $y_{i,d}$ for each sample, defense pair.
 To get the robust accuracy of $U\subset D$ when evaluating samples $s_i$ we can substitute $y_{i,d}$ for $d(s_i)$ in the computation of $F_h(s_i,U)$ or $F_s(s_i,U)$ Equation~\ref{eq:fh} Equation~\ref{eq:fs}.
 This means that we do not need to perform a number of model evaluations that scales with $n$.

-The computational cost for evaluating the BaRT defense are high since a series of random transformations must be applied to the images before a prediction can be made.
-These transformations run on CPU and are run in parallel on a per-sample basis in order to speed up computation time.
+In Figure~\ref{timebar}.a we show the computational cost of creating the game matrix and solving the associated linear program for a $\text{GaME}_n$ ensemble as a function of $n$.
+Model prediction time is not considered in the calculation as it does not depend on $n$, as explained previously.
+In Figure~\ref{timebar}.b we show the computational cost of evaluating every single-model defense in the study on all 22,400 adversarial samples generated for creating the game matrix of a $\text{GaME}_n$ ensemble.The total computation time amounts to 2.9 hours of which 3\% of the time, 5 minutes, is spent evaluating each defense subset, as described above, and solving the game matrix for $\text{GaME}_7$.
+Both experiments were done on CIFAR-10.
+These experiments were run on a computer with the following specifications: Intel Core i9-10900K CPU @ 3.70GHz, Nvidia RTX3080 12Gb, and 64Gb RAM.

+The computational cost for the random transform defenses were significantly greater than defenses that make a direct prediction due to the added complexity of transforming the input images.
+For the BaRT defenses this was mitigated by running the CPU based transformations in parallel on a per-sample basis.
 The computational cost for evaluating the BiT-ViT Trash is Treasure defense is the highest since it requires running a 13 step PGD attack against a large BiT model for each sample before it is given to the main ViT classifier.

-These experiments were run on a computer with the following specifications: Intel Core i9-10900K CPU @ 3.70GHz, Nvidia RTX3080 12Gb, and 64Gb RAM.
+This transformation is also run in parallel on the GPU.